impedansa/string-mixer/README.md

 * **src/test/java/com/project/stringmixer/features/mix**: Contains test classes for the algorithm and controller.

 ### Design Details
-This project follows the Vertical Slice Architecture, an architectural pattern that organizes code around features or functionalities rather than traditional layered architecture.
+This project follows the Vertical Slice Architecture, an architectural pattern that organises code around features or functionalities rather than traditional layered architecture.
 In the context of String Mixer, each feature or use case is encapsulated within its own vertical slice.
 This approach promotes a more modular and maintainable codebase, making it easier to add or modify features without affecting other parts of the system.
 The use of vertical slices enhances the scalability and testability of the codebase, facilitating a more streamlined development process.